fiskaltrust/rollout-doc/technical-operations/rollout-automation/shop-templating.md

 ## Create CashBox from Shop Template

 You can create CashBoxes from templates at `Shop-> Products` by buying them like a regular product (see chapter [Shop](../../buy-resell/shop.md)).
-Please make sure to [surrogate](../../getting-started/operator-onboarding/surrogating.md) into the right PosOperator and select the correct Outlet in the Shop before adding the template into the shopping cart.
+Please make sure to [surrogate](../../getting-started/operator-onboarding/surrogating.md) into the right PosOperator and select the correct Outlet in the Shop before adding the template into the basket.
 Your Checkout creates the CashBox.

 :::info Required Products

 Some templates require buying a product before the derived CashBoxes will be fully operational.
 It would help if you mentioned this prerequisite in the description of the template.
-If so, place the required product into the shopping cart **before** adding the template to the cart.
+If so, place the required product into the basket **before** adding the template to the basket.

 :::